jedisct1/aegis-X/README.md

 Furthermore, in order to prevent the difference in the state being eliminated completely in the middle of the initialization, the context difference is repeatedly injected into the state.
 This is consistent with how 128-bit nonces are absorbed in AEGIS-128L.

-128+2 bit nonces are thus unlikely to invalidate any of the current AEGIS-128L security claims.
+The addition of a short context is thus unlikely to invalidate any of the current AEGIS-128L security claims.

 These security claims require a key and nonce pair not to be used with different tag sizes.
 Independently from context separation, the AEGIS-128X construction guarantees that internal AEGIS-128L evaluations will always share the same tag size.